Philosophy, Religion & Ethics

 Key Stage 4 GCSE (Years 10 & 11)

-We study Edexcel syllabus.
+We study the Edexcel syllabus.
 The syllabus includes the study of two major world religions examining their beliefs, philosophy and practices.

 Islam –Religion, peace and conflict = core beliefs, crime and punishment, living the Muslim life and peace and conflict